judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 - Federal government is slow
 - NYPD is fast / overnight
 - [NYPD Shield](http://www.nypdshield.org/)
-  - How police communicate with private sector and the public
+  - How police communicate with the private sector and the public
   - Anyone can join
   - Crowdsourced intel gathering
-- Libya - only country with an Interpol red-notice on Bin Laden pre 9/11
+- Libya - the only country with an Interpol red-notice on Bin Laden pre 9/11
-- We've won the counter message with our way of life.
-Why do you think Syrians are haeded to the west?
+- We've won the counter-message with our way of life.
+Why do you think Syrians are headed to the west?
 - ISIS is terror, but why fight them just to defend Assad?
 So people leave.
-- Caritas - refugee resetellment, "best single source" project
+- Caritas - refugee resettlement, "best single source" project
 - Meals on Wheels and more
   - More than just meals
   - Big budget and are always hiring